realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 Finally, we can finish off the grammar by defining the rules for arrays, and adding a correct `%start` production.
 For the `%start` production, we'll return a `value option`, using `None` to represent end-of-file.
-Here's the last part with the array rules fille din.
+Here's the last part with the array rules filled in.

 ```frag
 ((typ ocaml)(name parsing/parser.mly)(part 3))